mike1372/toy-robot/README.md

 The basic architecture is as follows:
 * The main program loop: runs continuously upon invocation
 * The command interpreter:
-	* Received inout from the main program loop
+	* Receives input from the main program loop
 	* Processes the input and converts it into a format to send to the controller (see below)
 * The controller:
-	* Creates the robot and board
+	* Creates the robot and board upon simulation creation
 	* Respnsible for commanding the robot to perform various actions
 	* Prevents the robot from being placed or falling off the board
 * The robot: